pianonate/patterning/README.md

 If you want to know what I want to do next, create an issue and I'll try to respond.

+once you get your environment set up and run the application, it will automatically load a pattern from resources. additionally you can press the numbers 1 - 9 on the keyboard to load other patterns

 ### patterns on copy.sh

 You can also paste a valid RLE of a lifeform into it.
 Many can be found here:

 https://copy.sh/life/examples/

-Under the patterns column, pick one, drill into the screen, copy everything and paste it onto the canvas of this app, and then it will be off to the races.
+Under the patterns column, pick one, click on the "pattern file" link, copy everything and paste it onto the canvas of this app, and then it will be off to the races.

 ## try out the code in your own environment